-Everyone has favorites and least-favorites within a group.
-No two relationships are identical.
-Each relationship is as unique as the DNA of the people in the relationship and everyone has some relationships that feel less comfortable, natural or rewarding than the others.
-Some people just annoy us more, irritate us more, tire us more or challenge us more than others.
+Everyone has some relationships that feel less comfortable, natural or rewarding than the others.
+Some people simply annoy us more, tire us more or challenge us more than others.

-Many parents struggle to show equitable treatment to their children who often have different interests, abilities and behavior patterns.
-Employers typically find a broad spectrum of abilities and attitudes within their staff.
-Teachers find they aren't able to relate to all of their children in the same way.
+For example, many parents struggle to show equitable treatment to their children, who usually have different interests, abilities and behavior patterns, just as employers typically find a broad spectrum of abilities and attitudes within their staff.
+Teachers find they aren’t able to relate to every student in the same way.
 Some relationships just take more work than others.
-That's life.
-It's not possible or practical to treat everyone as if they were exactly the same all the time.
+That’s life.
+It’s not possible or practical to treat everyone as if they were exactly the same, all the time.

 Differential treatment becomes dysfunctional, however, when it translates into actions such as inequitable systems of reward and punishment or inequitable access or denial of access to opportunities, resources and liberties.
-When one child, one employee or one member of a group is singled out for special punishment, undeserved negative treatment or arbitrarily denied some benefit available to all the others, that is abuse.
+It becomes a form of abuse when one child, employee or member of a group is singled out for special punishment, undeserved negative treatment or arbitrarily denied some benefit available to the others.

-People who suffer from personality disorders are particularly susceptible to showing dysfunctional differential treatment because they sometimes allow their feelings to override facts.
-For some people with personality disorders, their feelings become so intense that what they feel about a person or situation can receive more of their attention or take a higher priority than what they know about that person or situation.
-This can lead some to distort their own understanding of the facts of a given situation in order to rationalize or justify the way that they feel.
-This tendency to allow feelings to create facts is sometimes known in psychological circles as dissociation.
+People with Personality Disorders are particularly susceptible to showing dysfunctional differential treatment because they sometimes allow their feelings to override facts.
+This means their feelings become so intense that what they feel about a person or situation can receive more of their attention or take a higher priority than what they know about that person or situation.
+This can then lead to distortions in how they interpret a given situation which are then used to rationalize or justify the way they feel and the way they behave as a result.

-Scapegoating can occur in all aspects of life, wherever there are relationships.
-However, it is most clearly demonstrated and can be most destructive when the person showing favoritism has some form of power or authority over others, as occurs in a parent-child, teacher-student and boss-subordinate relationships.
+Scapegoating can occur in all aspects of life, however, it is most clearly demonstrated and can be most destructive when the person showing favoritism has some form of power or authority over others, such as in parent-child, teacher-student and boss-subordinate relationships.

-In the workplace, various laws such as The Civil Rights Act of 1964, The Equal Pay Act, The Age Discrimination Act, The Americans with Disabilities Act and The Civil Rights Act of 1991, prohibit discrimination based on ethnic origin, appearance, gender, religion and disability.
+In the US workplace, various laws such as The Civil Rights Act of 1964, The Equal Pay Act, The Age Discrimination Act, The Americans with Disabilities Act and The Civil Rights Act of 1991, prohibit discrimination based on ethnic origin, appearance, gender, religion and disability.
 Other countries have also passed similar legislation.
 However, these laws only protect against favoritism which can be objectively verified in a court of law and where an objective criterion for the discriminatory behavior (for example refusing to serve members of a particular ethnic group in a restaurant) can be demonstrated.
-Negative treatment based on a person's subjective "gut-feel" judgment about their personality, character or appearance is much harder to regulate or prove in court.
+Negative treatment based on a person’s subjective “gut-feel” judgment about someone’s personality, character or appearance is much harder to regulate or prove in court.

-The term "scapegoat" has its origins in the traditional Jewish feast of Yom Kippur - in which the transgressions of the people were ceremonially transferred by the high priest onto the head of a sacrificial goat - the "escape goat" - which was then banished into the wilderness, taking the sins of the people with it
+The term “scapegoat” has its origins in the traditional Jewish feast of Yom Kippur - in which the transgressions of the people were ceremonially transferred by the High Priest onto the head of a sacrificial goat - the “escape goat” - which was then banished into the wilderness, taking the sins of the people with it

 A parent who systematically singles out one child for blame when things go wrong in the family.